arekfu/t4_geom_convert/README.md

 surface `2` separates the unit cell (0, 0) from cell (1, 0); the next surface
 (`1`) separates the unit cell from cell (-1, 0); the following surfaces, `4`
 and `3`, separate the unit cell from cells (0, 1) and (0, -1), respectively.

+For hexagonal lattices, `t4_geom_convert` follows the convention described in the MCNP manual.
+The lattice axes are defined by the first and the third plane appearing in the definition of the base cell.
+The positive direction of the third axis (if present) is defined by the normal to the seventh plane appearing in the definition.

 A lattice unit cell may appear as a fill pattern in several enclosing cells.
 It is currently not possible to specify different fill ranges for each of them.